 - Avoid running over the curb, and take care when parking – such as avoiding hitting the curb when pulling into a designated spot.

 Overall, remember to check your tires monthly and check your tire’s pressure at least twice a month.
-During colder seasons, tires lose air at a much faster rate and during particular cold snaps; one should check tire pressure on a weekly basis.
-For this reason it is recommended that a tire pressure gauge be purchased and kept inside your vehicle.
+During colder seasons, tires lose air at a much faster rate, and during particularly cold snaps; one should check the tire pressure on a weekly basis.
+For this reason, it is recommended that a tire pressure gauge be purchased and kept inside your vehicle.
 These can be purchased at a highly affordable cost and are located at gas stations, auto supply stores, tire dealerships, and many other locations.

-The above steps only take minutes to perform, but could potentially safe a life!
+The above steps only take minutes to perform, but could potentially save a life!